frazar/pleasewakemeforco.de/src/posts/datagrams-must-be-this-tall-to-ride.md

 The end of the month is nearing, and my Internet Service Provider (ISP) contract is bound to be silently renewed.

-Here in Germany, ADSL contracts are not cheap, but can save a non-negligible amount of money if you sign up for a 2-year contracts.
-These contracts typically have an initial period of time in which you get a discounted monthly fee.
+Here in Germany, ADSL contracts are not cheap.
+Luckily, you can save a non-negligible amount of money if you sign up for a 2-year contract.
+This kind of contract typically has an initial period of time in which you get a discounted monthly fee.
 We're talking about a _big_ discount, as big as 3x lower fees for the first 12 months.
 After the initial period, the fee goes back to normal, but you can't cancel the contract before the end of the 2nd year of contract.
 On average, you save some money, but